Return to Halloweentown: Plot

 The malevolent Sinister Sisters lose their powers as well, but Marnie learns that Ethan willingly gave his powers up after his father was found guilty in the previous film.
-Marnie and Ethan begin a new relationship and leave on a date.
-The movie ends when Dylan discovers that Marnie did not destroy the Gift, but instead left it for him in a book.
-Since spells cast on the grounds of Witch University become permanent at midnight, the Gift belongs to him, as he is the only person Marnie trusts with its power.
+Marnie and Ethan begin a new relationship and leave on a date, as Marnie secretly reveals to Gwen she did not really destroy the gift, but instead give it to someone she trusts absolutely.
+The film ends when Dylan finds Marnie left Gift for him in a book that he was reading; since spells cast on the grounds of Witch University become permanent at midnight, the Gift belongs to him, as he is the only person Marnie trusts with its power.
 Saving the power of the Gift for important uses only, he puts the book away, and it shows a glowing red S at the end of the film.